peredaniel/MathExpression/README.md

 * A mathematical expression involving a concatenation of 501 expressions of the type `(a + b * c)`, where `c` is another expression of the type `(a + b * c)`, and so on.
 Taking 3 expressions, the final result would be `(a + b * (c + d * (e + f * (g + h))))`.
 Result is around 1.1 seconds in average to validate and evaluate.
 * A randomly generated mathematical expression constructed combining 500 random expressions from a pre-selected subset of the `Formulae` enum.
 Result is around 5 seconds in average to validate and evaluate.

+## Example app

+This repository includes an example app with a couple of use cases for this framework.

+### Calculator

+The first (and more obvious) use case for this framework is a calculator app, similar to the iOS or macOS calculator app in non-scientific display.
+The input is restricted to the operations already built-in in the framework (namely sum, subtraction, product and division), with the option to add parentheses and change the sign of the input.
+Additionally, the calculator displays the complete operation on top of the current input whenever a new operation or the `=` button is tapped.

+### Evaluator

+The second (obvious) use case for this framework is to evaluate an expression given by a `String`.
+The `Evaluator` enables us to do so.
+The input is provided using a couple of `UITextField`.
+The first one is the expression under evaluation, whilst the second enables to select a `transformation` to use in the evaluation process.
+The `transformation` is selected using a `UIPickerView` from the following set:
+* **Default**: tries to convert the `String` into a `Double`, returns `0.0` if not possible.
+* **Count**: returns the value of the `count` property of the `String` instance.
+* **Factorial**: evaluates expressions of the type `n!` as the factorial of `n` (that is: `n * (n - 1) * (n - 2) * ... * 2 * 1`, where `n` must be a non-negative **integer**.
+If `n < 1`, then `n!` returns `1`.
+If `n` is not an integer, then `n!` returns `0.0`.
+Be mindful when using this transformation: the factorial function has a nearly exponential growth and can easily overflow if used on large numbers.

+Further transformations may be added in future releases.

 ## Contributing

 This framework has been developed to cover the needs of another project in which we needed to evaluate a mathematical expression with non-numerical identifiers that fetch a model in CoreData.
 Therefore, we stopped once the needs were covered (adding appropriate tests and documentation).
 If you have any idea on how to improve it, we'll be happy to hear/read it.
 Just open a new issue to discuss it further, or open a pull request with your idea.